The Bankrate promise

 - No foreign transaction fees on purchases made outside the U.S.

-- Up to $100 Global Entry or TSA Precheck application fee credit
+- Up to a $100 Global Entry or TSA PreCheck application fee credit

 - Auto rental collision damage waiver reimburses up to most rental vehicles’ actual cash value in case of theft or collision damage